Safe use of diisocyanates

 No, the supplier must ensure that the professional or industrial customer is provided with information about the training requirements.
 That the customer or user reads the information or even acknowledges receipt of it is not required by the regulation.
 Furthermore, the supplier must put the following statement on the packaging: ‘As from 24 August 2023, adequate training is required before industrial or professional use’.
 A confirmation of receipt from the customer is not required.

 The supplier has to make sure that the training according to the requirements of the restriction is available to the users.
 Suppliers do not need to organise training sessions themselves.
-To this end, FEICA, together with ISOPA and ALIPA, the diisocyanate manufacturers’ industry associations, is preparing training material in line with the legal requirements in all the European Union languages.
-The training material will be made available via an e-learning platform which accommodates online training, webinar sessions or classroom training given by external trainers or organised in-house.
+To this end, FEICA, together with ISOPA and ALIPA, the diisocyanate manufacturers’ industry associations, have prepared training material in line with the legal requirements, which is available in English from November 2021 and will be made available in all the European Union languages by the middle of 2022.
+The training material is available via an e-learning platform which accommodates online training, webinar sessions or classroom training given by external trainers or organised in-house.
 While the supplier is responsible for providing its customer with information about the training, the employer is responsible for ensuring that the training is completed by its employees and that this completion is documented.

 A certificate will be issued to show successful completion of the training.
 The test questions come from a large pool of questions related to the training material, and if you have successfully passed the tests, then you will receive the certificate.